Faanngg/Faanngg/README.md

 - 👋 Hi, I’m @hardik-parajuli
 - 👀 I’m interested in Python Programming
 - 💞️ I’m looking to collaborate on Any Project
 - 📫 How to reach me?
-Discord - hardik.exe
+Discord - hardik.py

 <!---
 hardik-parajuli/hardik-parajuli is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.